"The universe is full of magical things, patiently waiting for our wits to grow sharper."

 Cover ilustration courtesy of Cricket magazine, © 2008 by Stephen Costanza.

 I contribute stories about pioneering scientists and artists to the children's literary magazine Cricket and, more recently, to its sister publication Muse.
 My latest pieces include "The Path to the Moon: The Story of Katherine Johnson," which appears in the July/August 2019 issue of Cricket, and "The Bird-Herding Bot," in Muse's October 2019 issue.
-"Mammoth Return?
-The Steep Path to De-extinction" appeared in the October 2018 issue of Muse.
-I have a new educational book coming in 2020, "Dancing Through Darkness: The Story of Alicia Alonso," illustrated by Jani Orban.
+I have a new educational book out in late 2020, "Dancing Through Darkness: The Story of Alicia Alonso," illustrated by Jani Orban.

 Email Joseph Taylor at